zhangh12/random-bamboo/README.md

 #Options

 * `-f`, `--file`.
-File names of three PLINK-formated datasets, including `bed`, `bim` and `fam`.
+File names of three PLINK-formated genotype files, with extensions `bed`, `bim` and `fam`.
 Character.
 No default.
 * `-c`, `--cont`.
-File name of continuous or ordered covariates, with extension `con`.
+File name of continuous or ordinal covariates, with extension `con`.
 The first row is header.
 The first column contains individual IDs.
 Character.
 No default.
 * `-a`, `--cate`.
 File name of categorical covariates, with extension `cat`.
 The first row is header.
 The first column contains individual IDs.
 Character.
 No default.
 * `-o`, `--out`.
 File name of all output files.
 Character.
-If unspecified, it is set as `--file` or `--pred`.
+If unspecified, it is set by `--file` or `--pred`.
 * `-p`, `--pred`.
 File names of datasets used in prediction, including `bed`, `bim`, `fam`, `con` and `cat`.
-The last two are optional if no covariates are used in training model.
+The last two are optional and is activated if covariates are used in training model.
 Character.
 No default.
 * `-b`, `--bam`.
-Used to specify trained model.
+Used to specify model(s) used in prediction.
 It can be the name of a single `bam` file or a directory contains multiple `bam` files.
 Character.
 No default.
 * `-y`, `--trainid`.
 File name of individual IDs used in training model.
-The file contains one column and no header.
-With extension `iid`.
+The file, with extension `iid`, contains one column and no header.
+Character.
 If unspecified, all individuals in the datasets are used.
 * `-z`, `--testid`.
 File name of individual IDs used in prediction.
 If `--file` is specified, the individuals are predicted with model trained from the specified datasets.
 If `--bam` is specified, the individuals are predicted with specified model(s).
-The file contains one column and no header.
-With extension `iid`.
+The file, with extension `iid`, contains one column and no header.
 Character.
 If unspecified, all individuals in the datasets are used.
 * `-S`, `--snpid`.
 File name of SNPs' names used in training model.
-The file contains one column and no header.
-With extension `sid`.
+The file, with extension `sid`, contains one column and no header.
 Character.
-No default.
+If unspecified, all SNPs in the training dataset are used.
 * `-t`, `--ntree`.
 Number of trees in the forest.
 Positive integer.
 Default: 1.
 * `-m`, `--mtry`.
 Number of candidate variables in determining best split in each node.
 Positive integer.
 Default: sqrt of total number of variables.
 * `-s`, `--seed`.
 Random seed.
 Positive integer.
 Default: 1.